ansys/pyansys-sound/doc/source/contribute.rst

 Run style checks
 ----------------

-The style checks use `pre-commit`_ and can be run from a Powershell terminal:
+The style checks use `pre-commit`_, which can be run from a Powershell terminal:

 .. code:: bash